 Multi-Country Itineraries

 Why settle on one country if you can sample several?
-A popular East African route might combine Kenya’s Maasai Mara with Tanzania’s Serengeti during the annual wildebeest migration.
+Multi-country itineraries often include Kenya, Uganda and Tanzania as key destinations, allowing you to experience the best of East Africa.
+Uganda is also a highlight, with its unique wildlife and landscapes.
+A popular East African route might combine Kenya’s Maasai Mara with Tanzania’s Serengeti during the annual wildebeest migration, or include tours around Kenya, Uganda and Tanzania for a comprehensive safari experience.
 Or head south, linking Botswana’s Chobe with the Okavango Delta and then capping it off with Victoria Falls in Zimbabwe or Zambia.

-- Plan at least 10 days to do multiple countries justice
+- Time & Logistics: Plan at least 10 days to do multiple countries justice

 - Factor in visas, travel insurance, and regional health requirements